MugilanGN/UltraSockets/README.md

 ####   2. Supports efficient multiple client-client communication

-####   3. Adds Asynchronous Transmission to preserve data integrity

-####   4. Has a user-friendly handshake layer which can be modified to provide encryption and compression
+####   3. Has a user-friendly handshake layer which can be modified to provide encryption and compression

 # Documentation